Difference Between Rhinoplasty and Septoplasty

 Factors to Consider when Deciding between Rhinoplasty and Septoplasty

 - Medical Need: The primary factor to consider when choosing between rhinoplasty and septoplasty is your medical need.
 If you have a deviated septum or other nasal structural issues that are causing functional problems like difficulty breathing, snoring, or chronic sinus infections, septoplasty may be the better option.
-However, if you are primarily concerned with the appearance of your nose, or you have both functional and cosmetic concerns, rhinoplasty may be more appropriate.
+However, if you are primarily concerned with the appearance of your nose, or you have both functional and cosmetic concerns, rhinoplasty surgery in Orange County may be more appropriate.

 - Goals: Consider what you hope to achieve with the surgery.
 If you are looking to improve the appearance of your nose, rhinoplasty may be the better choice.
 If you are more concerned about improving your breathing or treating a medical issue, septoplasty may be the better choice.